-We want to keep them as cozy and comfortable as we can.
-Of course we do; they’re our pets!
-So when we’re choosing their meals and snacks, we are keeping their health and happiness at the front of our minds.
-Part of deciding what we put in their dishes and what we leave on the shelf is being aware of potential allergens.
-Pets may develop allergies at any age, so it’s important to be on the lookout for signs throughout their lifetime.
 Allergic reactions can result from even a trace amount of a specific ingredient.
-In addition to foods, allergies may also be caused by environmental factors or fleas and ticks.
-Your veterinarian will help determine the cause of your pet’s allergy; do not attempt to diagnose an allergy on your own.
-While allergies cannot be cured, they can definitely be managed, and your vet will give you information on how to keep them at bay.
+In addition to certain foods, allergies may also be caused by environmental factors or fleas and ticks.
+Your veterinarian can help determine the cause of your pet’s allergy, so do not attempt to diagnose an allergy alone.
+While allergies cannot be cured, they can be managed, and your vet will give you information on how to keep them at bay.

-A healthy canine diet is rich in meat.
-Nutritious dog food contains a combination of fresh and dried meat, poultry, or fish as well as essential amino acids, carbohydrates, fats, fibers, minerals, and vitamins.
 High-quality dog food does not need to be expensive.
-Many affordable brands are complete; just be sure to check for a balance of meat, protein, and plant-based ingredients.
-All appropriate pet foods should have an AAFCO label that denotes whether it is a complete diet and for which life stage.
-For more detailed information on AAFCO labeling you can read up on it here.
-For information on determining the best food for age and weight, visit the SF SPCA Resource Library.
+Many affordable brands offer complete nutrition—just be sure to check for a balance of meat, protein, and plant-based ingredients.
+All appropriate pet foods should have an AAFCO label indicating whether they are a complete diet and for which life stage.
+Read more about AAFCO labeling here.

 - Alcohol

-- Apple seeds, mustard seeds
+- Apple and mustard seeds

-- Apricot, cherry, peach pits
+- Apricot, cherry, and peach pits

 - Caffeine, including tea